chef-boneyard/database/README.md

   action     :create
 end

+# The same as above but utilizing hashed password string instead of
+# plain text one
+postgresql_database_user 'disenfranchised' do
+  connection    postgresql_connection_info
+  password      hashed_password('md5eacdbf8d9847a76978bd515fae200a2a')
+  action        :grant
+end

 # Do the same but pass the provider to the database resource
 database_user 'disenfranchised' do
   connection postgresql_connection_info